Our tip will be online shortly. Please check back soon.

 This year’s Cheltenham Gold Cup is to be contested on Friday 17th March at this year’s Cheltenham Festival.
 This three mile and two furlong Grade One is known for being the most valuable non-handicap National Hunt event held.
 The pot this year will be £575,000.

 He fits the trends nicely, having finished third in the Lexus Chase on his second season start, looking tired having won at Punchestown just 17 days earlier.
 He showed on his seasonal reappearance that he can beat Outlander – despite the Gigginstown horse having a fitness advantage – and he will be trained with a view to peaking for the Festival, so there is not too much concern about his defeat in the Lexus.
-He holds an entry for the Irish Gold Cup on 12th February, and a good performance there would see him shorten from his tipped price.

 The statistical trends for the Cheltenham Gold Cup 2017 to keep in mind when betting are:

 - All of the previous 10 winners had already won a Grade 1 Chase

 - 9 of the last 10 winners were in the top 3 in the betting market (based off start price)

 - 9 of the previous 10 winners were aged between 7 and 9, with 6-year-old Long Run being the exception (four 8yos, four 9yos, one 7yo)

 - 8 of the previous 10 winners had between two and four runs that season